 - peaceful conflict resolution and an end to war

 EFA MEPs have achieved greater recognition for Europe's stateless nations and have highlighted the discrimination faced by minority language speakers.
-The group are powerful advocates for Europe's disadvantaged regions, fighting for fair play when the EU decides how to spend its structural funds.
+The group speaks up for Europe's regions, fighting for fair play when the EU decides how to spend its structural funds.
 Our group has also been particularly active in exposing human rights abuses across the world and in defending civil liberties.